HonIdrial/code-challenges-js/README.md

 ## Description
-Typical code challenges we find in all technical interview, ranging from very easy to that what-the-heck moment we all hate when it happens in the middle of an interview.
+Typical code challenges we find in all technical interviews, ranging from very easy to that what-the-heck moment we all hate when it happens in the middle of our big moment.

 This NodeJs project is based on the [Express framework](https://expressjs.com/).
 [Jest](https://jestjs.io/) takes care of the testing side of things.